spencermountain/dumpster-dive/README.md

 ### Same for the English wikipedia:
 the english wikipedia will work under the same process, but the download will take an afternoon, and the loading/parsing a couple hours.
-The en wikipedia dump is a 4gb download and becomes a pretty legit mongo collection uncompressed.
-It's something like 40gb, but mongo can do it...
+The en wikipedia dump is a 13 GB (for [enwiki-20170901-pages-articles.xml.bz2](https://dumps.wikimedia.org/enwiki/20170901/enwiki-20170901-pages-articles.xml.bz2)), and becomes a pretty legit mongo collection uncompressed.
+It's something like ?, but mongo can do it...
 You can do it!

 ### Options
 #### human-readable plaintext **--plaintext**